hgc123123/nyush-cluster/nyush-cluster/docs/slurm/commands-sbatch.md

     Also see the section [#array-jobs] below.
 - `--nodes`
     -- The number of nodes to allocate.
-    This is only given here as an important argument as the maximum number of nodes allocatable to any partition but `mpi` is set to one (1).
+    This is only given here as an important argument as the maximum number of nodes allocatable to any partition but `debug` is set to one (1).
-    This is done as there are few users on the BIH HPC that actually use multi-node paralleilsm.
+    This is done as there are few users on the NYUSH HPC that actually use multi-node paralleilsm.
     Rather, most users will use multi-core parallelism and might forget to limit the number of nodes which causes inefficient allocation of resources.
 - `--cpus-per-task`
     -- This corresponds to the number of CPU cores allocated to each task.